theboss21101999/Fomo-Factory-Assignment-/README.md

 ## Frontend

-1. Navigate to the frontend directory.
+1. Navigate to the frontend directory My-app.
 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start the Next.js application.
 4. Open `http://localhost:3000` in your browser.